 Author's main message

 People experience unhappiness and distress as a result of involuntary unemployment—but to what extent do unemployment policy measures actually alleviate the problems and personal anxieties associated with being unemployed?
 Economic theory would predict that the loss of income associated with the loss of a job constitutes the upper limit of the “utility” loss for the individual; and that although the loss in income reduces the opportunity to consume, it is partially compensated for by an increase in leisure time that becomes available as a result.
-In contrast, empirical research on human conditions such as “happiness,” “well-being,” and “life satisfaction” (which are expressions that are used interchangeably throughout this contribution), provides a different view .
-When asked: “All things considered, how satisfied are you with your life as a whole these days?”, unemployed people reported a much lower life satisfaction than employed people, even after controlling for the loss of income .
+In contrast, empirical research on human conditions such as “happiness,” “well-being,” and “life satisfaction” (which are expressions that are used interchangeably throughout this article), provides a different view .
+When asked: “All things considered, how satisfied are you with your life as a whole these days?”, unemployed people report a much lower life satisfaction than employed people, even after controlling for the loss of income .
 Thus, when individual well-being is taken into consideration, the loss of income is (proportionally) less significant for overall utility.

 Therefore, to answer the opening question, more needs to be known about both the financial and psychological costs of unemployment for the individual and about the effects of the different types of labor market policy measures on the individual's sense of well-being.
 Only then can an assessment be made about how much money the government should allocate to labor market programs and how a more efficient balance between active and passive labor market policies might be established.